What affects purchasing costs in a restaurant?

 Without data, it is difficult to understand where the money actually goes.
 With the right insight, you can identify deviations and opportunities.

-5. Work more structured – less ad hoc
+5. Work more structurally – less ad hoc

 Routines and systems reduce the risk of quick decisions that cost more than they should.